 Dallas Infectious Disease Program

 Infectious diseases are illnesses caused by bacteria, viruses, and parasites.
 There are many ways to catch an infection – bacteria could enter through an open wound, parasites may be living in contaminated food, or outside pathogens could be introduced to your system through a bug bite.
-Infectious diseases can be serious and require dedicated care from a medical specialists.

-Services we offer include:
+Services we offer

-- General Infectious Disease treatment and consultation
+- General infectious disease treatment and consultation

-Organ Transplant Infectious Disease
+Organ Transplant & Infectious Diseases

 It’s possible to become infected through an organ transplant.
 It is a potential risk that anyone who receives an organ transplant should be aware of.
 This is why patients and donors should undergo extensive screening procedures before a transplant occurs.

-Immunosuppressant are often provided to patients to prevent their body from rejecting organ.
-The drawback is that these will weaken their immune system and make them more susceptible to infections.
+Immunosuppressants are often provided to patients to prevent their body from rejecting organ.
+The drawback is these necessary medications will weaken their immune system and make them more susceptible to infections.
 Thankfully, it is possible to treat infections caused by organ transplants.
-Talk with your doctor about the warning signs of an infection so that you promptly schedule an appointment if symptoms occur.

 Your immune system will be weakened after an organ transplant, so be sure to avoid infection risks whenever possible, including: